|Short description of Indicator

-- On October 29, 2014, CCO's Ontario Cancer Registry Information System (OCRIS) was formally decommissioned and replaced with the new Ontario Cancer Registry (OCR).
-The new registry brings the OCR in line with current Canadian and U.S. standards for tracking cancer incidence.
-The OCR now conforms to specific standards as set out by the National Cancer Institute's Surveillance, Epidemiology and End Results (NCI SEER) program for counting multiple primary cancer sites, which most Canadian provinces and U.S. states now use.
+- On October 29, 2014, the Ontario Cancer Registry Information System (OCRIS) was formally decommissioned and replaced with the new Ontario Cancer Registry (OCR).
+This change brings the registry in line with current Canadian and U.S. standards for tracking cancer incidence.
+The OCR now conforms to specific standards as set out by the National Cancer Institute’s Surveillance, Epidemiology and End Results (NCI SEER) program for counting multiple primary cancer sites, which most Canadian provinces and U.S. states now use.
 The adoption of specific NCI SEER standards with the new OCR has resulted in an increase in the incidence number of certain types of cancer reported in Ontario.
-To mitigate the impact of this change on survival estimates, relative survival estimates are based on one cancer case per SEER recode site group, per person as noted in the calculations section above.
+To mitigate the impact of this change on survival estimates, relative survival estimates are based on 1 cancer case per SEER recode site group, per person as noted in the calculations section above.

-- Cancers were defined using U.S. Surveillance, Epidemiology and End Results (SEER) Recode definitions: seehttp://seer.cancer.gov/siterecode/icdo3_dwhoheme/index.html.
+- Cancers were defined using U.S. Surveillance, Epidemiology and End Results (SEER) Recode definitions.
 Cancer definitions using SEER Recode may differ, especially for cancers of the colon and rectum and lung cancer, from definitions in other published analyses of survival.

 - Age-standardizing 5-year relative survival ratios and conditional 5-year relative survival ratios allows for comparison across time periods and jurisdictions by adjusting for differences in the age-distributions of the populations of interest.

 - Relative survival is a useful population-based indicator of the burden of cancer and the variation in severity of different types of cancer.
 It does not necessarily reflect a person's chance of surviving for a given time after diagnosis.